What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Introduction

 In the context of fusion energy, the ultimate goal is to maintain the plasma's energy in kinetic form, which implies minimizing the energy stored in the self-generated electric field~\cite{Freidberg2007, miyamoto1980plasma}.
 A common approach in the literature is to target this goal indirectly by minimizing the $L^2$-misfit between the final state of the distribution, $f_T := f(T,\cdot,\cdot)$, and the desired equilibrium, $f_{\text{eq}}$~\cite{Knopf2018,knopf2020optimal}.
 The rationale behind this approach lies in the fact that if $f_T$ perfectly matches the spatially uniform equilibrium $f_\text{eq}$, the self-generated electric energy must be zero.
 However, as demonstrated numerically in~\cite{Einkemmer2024}, this $L^2$ objective function is highly non-convex and oscillatory, creating a landscape with a myriad of local minima that can trap optimization algorithms.

-This motivates our search for alternative objective functions, which we explore mainly along two axes: the type of metric and its temporal structure.
-In the first axis, we compare two types of metrics: \begin{itemize} \item To measure the deviation from equilibrium, we study using the \textit{Kullback-Leibler (KL)} divergence as a metric.
-As $f$ is a probability distribution, the KL-divergence is a more natural information-theoretic measure of disparity than the $L^2$ norm. \item To directly target the underlying physics, we propose minimizing the \textit{self-generated electric energy}, a macroscopic quantity that is computationally efficient to evaluate and manipulate. \end{itemize} In the second axis, we investigate a crucial structural modification: we compare objective functions evaluated only at the final time $T$ against functions that are \textit{integrated over the entire time interval}.
-This allows to test whether incorporating the full dynamics of the system can regularize the problem and appease the non-convexity of the optimization landscape.
+This motivates our search for alternative objective functions, which we explore along two main axes: the choice of discrepancy measure and its temporal structure.
+Along the first axis, we compare two types of measures: \begin{itemize} \item To quantify the deviation from equilibrium, we consider the \textit{Kullback--Leibler (KL) divergence}.
+Since $f$ represents a probability distribution, the KL divergence provides a natural information-theoretic measure of disparity compared with, for example, the $L^2$ norm.
+Moreover, the KL divergence corresponds to relative entropy and therefore carries a clear physical interpretation.

-However, our numerical landscape analysis reveals that even time-integrated objective functions, while possessing more favorable local properties, remain highly non-convex far from the global minimum.
-This implies that the success of any gradient-based optimization is critically dependent on the quality of the initial guess for the control field $H$.

-We address this issue by analytically building a high-quality initial guess in which we leverage the rich analytical theory of the Vlasov-Poisson system~\cite{Einkemmer2025}: we consider the linearized regime of the system around the equilibrium state and perform a stability analysis based on the dispersion relation.
-By identifying the fastest-growing unstable modes (via Fourier and Laplace analysis), we analytically derive a control field specifically tailored to suppress them.
-While this linear analysis is valid only for short times before non-linear effects dominate, we show numerically that the resulting control provides an initial guess that lies within the basin of attraction of the global minimum for the full non-linear problem~\eqref{eq:optimization_pb_1}.
+\item To more directly target the underlying physics, we also consider minimizing the \textit{self-generated electric energy}.
+This quantity is macroscopic and inexpensive to evaluate, making it convenient for numerical optimization. \end{itemize}

+Along the second axis, we investigate the temporal structure of the objective function.
+In particular, we compare objectives evaluated only at the final time $T$ with objectives that are \textit{integrated over the entire time interval}.
+This allows us to examine whether incorporating information from the full system dynamics can regularize the optimization problem and mitigate the non-convexity of the resulting landscape.

+Our numerical experiments suggest that objective functions incorporating time-integrated information tend to produce more convex-like optimization landscapes.
+Nevertheless, when the search domain is large and the initial guess is far from the optimum, non-convexity remains unavoidable, making it difficult for gradient-based methods to reliably locate the global minimizer.

+Fortunately, for the VP system, the underlying PDE structure provides additional guidance.
+By analyzing the spectrum of the linearized system around equilibrium, one can identify the fastest-growing unstable modes through Fourier-Laplace analysis~\cite{Einkemmer2025}.
+This analysis allows us to derive control fields that specifically suppress these unstable modes.
+Although this study is performed in the linearized regime, it provides an effective guideline for selecting control parameters that stabilize the nonlinear optimization problem~\eqref{eq:optimization_pb_1}.